News and Events

 Director Oliver Stone takes Pepperdine South of the Border

 The Latino Student Association and the EMC co-hosted an evening with three-time Oscar winner, Oliver Stone featuring his documentary, South of the Border.
 In the film, Stone travels across South America interviewing presidents like Venezuela's Hugo Chavez, Bolivia's Evo Morales, and Argentina's Christina Kirchner.
 South of the Border juxtaposes American press coverage with playful images captured by Stone of Chavez riding a bicycle, Morales chewing on cocoa leaves, and Kirchner discussing shoes.
-A lively post-screening discussion with Stone pressed him on human rights abuses, the Castro regime in Cuba, and his thoughts on Presidents George W. Bush and Barack Obama.
-Check out the coverage of the event in The Malibu Times.
+A lively discussion with Stone pressed him on human rights abuses, the Castro regime in Cuba, and his thoughts on Presidents George W. Bush and Barack Obama.

-Elkins Auditorium was packed for the December 11th premiere of the first feature film produced by Pepperdine undergraduates, Life is Not a Musical: The Musical.
+Premiere of the first feature film produced by Pepperdine undergraduates, Life is Not a Musical: The Musical.
 It juxtaposes happy tunes with the struggles of a young married couple.
 Over 150 students were involved in the rousing production, including writer/director Paul Casey, producer/composer Zane Miller, and cinematographer/actor Zach Garrett.
-It features twelve original songs composed for the film.
-The backstage musical was shot in Spring 2010 on venues across campus including Smothers Theater and Mullin Town Square.
-Casey, Garrett, and Miller oversaw six months of post-production.
-See the trailer here.
+It features twelve original songs composed for the film and Casey, Garrett, and Miller oversaw six months of post-production.

 Pepperdine prof finds 3-year-olds already think "Thin is In"